LOADING ...

 FINALLYTHEMANWOULD jump over a big sand dune, roll

-out of him with their clampoons.
+shit out of him with clampoons.

 Hey, this was serious back then.
 This was serious.

-back then these were controversial.
+back these songs were controversial.
 These was

 different and clams was a to America.
 That's right.